rummble/RummbleAPIWithSignpost/README.txt

 You will need to signup for an API consumer key at dev.rummble.com first.

 The java class needs you to fill in the consumer key and secret.

+The src has project settings for the Eclipse development environment.